 Trivia purpose : Borneo is shared by Indonesia under the name of Kalimantan, the Sultanate of Brunei and Malaysia under the two states of Sabah and Sarawak.

 This line is in service since the end of the 19th century.
 Originally, the North Borneo Railway was made to ease the transport of tobacco.
 Now it’s almost a touristic attraction, following the Padas river through the jungle.
 Interestingly, this train line is the only road connecting directly Beaufort and Tenom.
 By land you’ll have to go around the whole valley to commute between these two cities.

-My son loves train, and both my partner and me had in mind to explore the Borneo’s jungle.
+As evidenced by our Transsiberian journey from Hong Kong to France, my son loves train, and both my partner and me had in mind to explore the Borneo’s jungle.
 Hiking with a two year-old kid through the rain forest is not an easy task, therefore this train ride seemed to be a great option.

 Note: If you make purchases through one of the links in this post, we get a small commission at no extra costs for you.
 This will help us to keep the website running and carry on our journey around the world so we can write more useful articles like this one.

 From Beaufort, the first train is leaving at 7.50am every day and the second train leaves at 1.30pm, except on Sunday where it leaves at 1pm.